Adversarial Prompt Distillation for Vision-Language Models: Introduction

 \section{Introduction}

-Large pre-trained Vision-Language Models (VLMs) have made significant progress in bridging the visual and language modalities~\cite{radford2021learning, jia2021scaling, li2022blip}.
-By aligning visual and textual data within a joint embedding space, these models effectively capture semantic relationships across modalities, enhancing performance on a variety of cross-modal tasks.
-One notable pre-trained VLM is CLIP~\cite{radford2021learning}, which employs contrastive learning to align visual and textual representations by encouraging the embeddings of matched image-text pairs to be close while pushing those of non-matched pairs apart.
-Given the superior representation capability of these large-scale models, pre-trained VLMs have been widely adopted in different applications to solve challenging real-world problems.
-However, these foundation models are vulnerable to adversarial attacks~\cite{goodfellow2014explaining,madry2017towards, zhang2022towards,lu2023set,he2023sa,han2023ot} which are one type of test-time attacks that adversarially perturbed the inputs to disrupt the image-text representation alignment.
-This raises significant concerns on the deployment of pre-trained VLMs in safety-critical scenarios.
+Large pre-trained Vision-Language Models (VLMs) ~\cite{radford2021learning, jia2021scaling, li2022blip, li2023blip} have demonstrated remarkable success in aligning visual and textual representations through a joint embedding space, enabling superior performance on cross-modal tasks.
+Among these, CLIP~\cite{radford2021learning} stands out by employing contrastive learning to align matched image-text pairs while separating mismatched ones.
+Despite their effectiveness, these models remain vulnerable to adversarial attacks~\cite{zhang2022towards,lu2023set,he2023sa,han2023ot}, where carefully crafted adversarial perturbations disrupt the image-text alignment, raising concerns for safety-critical applications.
+This pose significant risks on the deployment of pre-trained VLMs in real-world scenarios.